Man sitting and looking off to the left.

 Know thyself.
 Mindfulness, meditation, and journaling have become increasingly popular lately, but knowing your own mind has been a solid piece of advice since Socrates' time.
 Research has shown that people with high “emotional intelligence“ (being aware of and using emotion to enhance thought) are better at screening out the effects of emotion when making decisions.
 You can get more in tune with your thought patterns in any number of ways, so do what works for you.

 Be accountable.
 When people know they'll need to explain and defend their decisions to someone else, they naturally focus on the rational reasons for the decision and minimize the emotional ones.
-“Having a trusted sounding board can help you ensure your logic is as solid as possible.
-This is potentially the most important role I play as a financial advisor,“ Chuck says.
+"Having a trusted sounding board can help you ensure your logic is as solid as possible.
+This is potentially the most important role I play as a financial advisor," Chuck said.

-Work with your emotions
+Work with your emotions as you invest

 Learning more about what influences our behavior is a great first step in recognizing when we're making decisions based primarily on our emotions rather than on logic and reason.